Kenneth M Langa, MD, PhD

 • About

-Dr. Langa is the Cyrus Sturgis Professor in the Department of Internal Medicine and the Institute for Social Research, and an Associate Director of the Institute of Gerontology, all at the University of Michigan.
-He is also Co-Principal Investigator and Co-Director of the Health and Retirement Study (HRS), and Principal Investigator of the Harmonized Cognitive Assessment Protocol (HCAP) Project, both funded by the National Institute on Aging.
-Dr. Langa is also an affiliate of the Michigan Center on the Demography of Aging (MiCDA).
+Dr. Langa is the A. Regula Herzog Distinguished University Professor in the Department of Internal Medicine and the Institute for Social Research, and an Associate Director of the Institute of Gerontology, all at the University of Michigan.
+He is also Co-Principal Investigator and Co-Director of the Health and Retirement Study (HRS) and the Harmonized Cognitive Assessment Protocol (HCAP) International Network, both funded by the National Institute on Aging.

 Dr. Langa received an MD and PhD in Public Policy at the University of Chicago as a Fellow in the Pew Program for Medicine, Arts, and the Social Sciences.
-He is a General Internist, an elected member of the American Society for Clinical Investigation (ASCI), and an elected fellow of the American Association for the Advancement of Science (AAAS).
+He is a General Internist and an elected member of the American Society for Clinical Investigation (ASCI), the American Association for the Advancement of Science (AAAS), and the National Academy of Medicine (NAM).

 Links